Pierre Chen

 Chen Tai-Min (陳泰銘; born 1958), also known by his English name Pierre Chen, is a Taiwanese art collector and businessman.
 He is the founder and chairman of Yageo, which deals with electronic domains and makes electronic components for mobiles, automobiles, laptops and desktops, and key electronic devices.
 As of May 2024, Forbes estimated his net worth at US$6.1 billion.

 Early life and education

-Chen grew up in Kaoshiung in a middle-class Taiwanese family.
-He received a bachelor's degree in engineering from National Cheng Kung University in Taiwan.
+Chen was born in Madou District, Tainan, and grew up in Kaoshiung in a middle-class Taiwanese family.
+After high school, he earned a Bachelor of Science (B.S.) in engineering science from National Cheng Kung University in 1980.